 I loved the character and world building in Sweet Mercy.

 The story does a good job showing her heart changes throughout the process of the story.
-The verse quoted often is 1 Peter 4:8 –
+The verse quoted often is 1 Peter 4:8 – Above all, love each other deeply, because love covers over a multitude of sins.
+The theme really is choosing love over legalism.

 Facts About 1931